Alchemist21/final-project-kminevskiy/README.md

   * Start Phoenix endpoint with `mix phx.server`
   * (In a separate terminal window) start Node.js server with `cd assets/frontend && npm start`

+The Truffle project itself is located inside `youchallenge/assets/frontend/src/contracts`.
+From there you can run `truffle development` console and compile, migrate and test contracts.

 Now you can visit [`localhost:3000`](http://localhost:3000) from your browser.

 ### Implementation and decisions